Emerging Research

 In this study, the animals consuming the grape-enriched diet had increased bone calcium retention and cortical bone properties – specifically greater thickness and breaking strength – than those without grapes in their diet.

-22. Hohman, E.E., & Weaver,M. (2015).
+26. Hohman, E.E., & Weaver,M. (2015).
 A grape-enriched diet increases bone calcium retention and cortical bone properties in ovariectomized rats.
-Journal of Nutrition, 145(2), 253-9. doi: 10.3945/jn.114.198598
+Journal of Nutrition, 145(2), 253-9. doi.org/10.3945/jn.114.198598

 Cell Health

-The role of grapes in maintaining cell health to prevent the development of cancer is an area of ongoing scientific interest, with promising preliminary work in the areas of breast, prostate and colon cancers.23
+The role of grapes in maintaining cell health to prevent the development of cancer is an area of ongoing scientific interest, with promising preliminary work in the areas of breast, prostate and colon cancers.27

 In a human study of five colon cancer patients, researchers studied the effects of consuming grapes on colon tissue.
 The subjects consumed whole grape powder every day for two weeks; samples of healthy and cancerous colon tissues were taken before and after consuming the grape diet.
 The results showed that subjects consuming the equivalent of 2 1/2 cups of grapes for two weeks showed a 47% reduction in the expression of certain target genes involved in the WNT-signaling pathway that are responsible for promoting tumor growth in the colon.
 This beneficial effect was seen in the subjects’ healthy colon tissue, but not the cancerous, suggesting that regular consumption of grapes may help to maintain a healthy colon.